thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-grading-rubric.md

+---
+request_overrides:
+  system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
+---

 ## TASK

 This rubric is designed to assess an academic paper's suitability for extracting a clear question with an answer derived through complex, multi-step reasoning that is comprehensible to a layperson with some effort.
 The ideal paper will present a well-defined question, provide a clear answer, and demonstrate a logical reasoning process that bridges the gap between the question and the answer.
 This reasoning should be sufficiently complex to offer meaningful insights, yet accessible enough for an educated non-expert to understand with some effort.